Welcome to Teavivre! Login or Register

 Complex Orchid like flowery scent.
 Sweet flavor and definite sweet aftertaste.
 A really pleasant tea.
 Very glad I bought this one.
 Enjoying very much.

 Reply: Qing Xiang is Chinese pinyin, This word means the aroma is light and elegant.
-Tea garden use different kind of "xiang" used to distinguish different types of oolong tea.
+Tea garden use different kind of "xiang" to distinguish different types of oolong tea.
 There are some TieGuanYin need baked by charcoal to make it contain of baked flavor.
 The sweet aftertaste mainly caused by Polyphenols of the tea.

 Copyright 2013 Teavivre.com hosted by Teas and Thes (China) Ltd. All Rights Reserved.